codebytere/node-mac-contacts/README.md

 ### contacts.getContactsByName(name)

-* `name` String - The first or last name of a contact.
+* `name` String (required) - The first, last, or full name of a contact.

 Returns `Array<Object>` - Returns an array of contact objects where either the first or last name of the contact matches `name`.

+If a contact's full name is 'Shelley Vohr', I could pass 'Shelley', 'Vohr', or 'Shelley Vohr' as `name`.

 ```js
 const contacts = contacts.getContactsByName('Appleseed')